GES

 Insurance Regulation — IRDAI

 IRDAI (Insurance Regulatory and Development Authority of India) is the apex statutory body regulating and promoting the insurance industry.
-Established under the IRDA Act 1999, it is headquartered in Hyderabad.
-Core functions include licensing insurers, protecting policyholder interests, regulating premium rates, setting solvency margins (currently 1.5x or 150%), promoting insurance penetration, and supervising intermediaries (brokers, agents, corporate agents, web aggregators).
-The IRDAI chairman and members are appointed by the central government.
-Key regulatory powers include product approval (File & Use procedure for most products), investment norms (insurers must invest a prescribed share in government securities, infrastructure, and social sector), and grievance redressal (IGMS — Integrated Grievance Management System).
-The 2015 amendment renamed IRDA to IRDAI and allowed foreign reinsurers to set up branches in India.
-IRDAI has been progressively deregulating — in 2023-24, it moved towards principle-based regulation, easing product approvals and allowing insurers more flexibility in designing products.
-Insurance Ombudsman (17 centres) handles policyholder complaints up to Rs 50 lakh.
+Established under IRDA Act 1999, HQ Hyderabad.
+Core functions: licensing insurers, protecting policyholder interests, regulating premiums, setting solvency margins (1.5x or 150%), promoting penetration, and supervising intermediaries (brokers, agents, corporate agents, web aggregators).
+Chairman and members appointed by Central Government.
+Key powers: product approval (File & Use for most products), investment norms (prescribed shares in G-Secs, infrastructure, social sector), and grievance redressal (IGMS).
+The 2015 amendment renamed IRDA to IRDAI and allowed foreign reinsurer branches.
+IRDAI has been progressively deregulating — moving toward principle-based regulation in 2023-24 with more product flexibility.
+Insurance Ombudsman (17 centres) handles complaints up to Rs 50 lakh.

 History of Insurance in India

-Insurance in India dates to the Oriental Life Insurance Company (1818, Calcutta) — first Indian insurer.
-The Insurance Act 1938 was the first comprehensive legislation.
-Post-independence, insurance was seen as a tool for national development.
-Life insurance was nationalised in 1956 (LIC Act) by merging 245 private companies into LIC.
-General insurance was nationalised in 1972 (General Insurance Business Nationalisation Act) — GIC became the holding company with 4 subsidiaries (New India Assurance, United India, Oriental Insurance, National Insurance).
-The Malhotra Committee (1993) recommended liberalisation — opening the sector to private players and establishing an independent regulator.
-Based on this, the IRDA Act 1999 was passed, and private insurers entered from 2000.
-FDI limits were progressively raised: 26% (2000) → 49% (2015) → 74% (2021).
-The insurance sector transformation has been remarkable — from a government monopoly to a competitive market with 70+ insurance companies.
-However, public sector entities (LIC, PSU general insurers) still dominate in terms of market share.
+Oriental Life Insurance Company (1818, Calcutta) was the first Indian insurer.
+Insurance Act 1938 provided the first comprehensive legislation.
+Post-independence, insurance served national development.
+Life insurance was nationalised in 1956 (LIC Act, merging 245 companies).
+General insurance was nationalised in 1972 (GIBNA) — GIC became the holding company with 4 subsidiaries (New India Assurance, United India, Oriental, National).
+The Malhotra Committee (1993) recommended liberalisation — private entry and an independent regulator.
+IRDA Act 1999 followed, and private insurers entered from 2000.
+FDI limits rose progressively: 26% (2000) → 49% (2015) → 74% (2021).
+The sector has transformed from a government monopoly to a competitive market with 70+ companies.
+Public sector entities (LIC, PSU general insurers) still dominate market share.

 Life Insurance

 Life insurance provides financial protection against death, disability, or survival to a certain age.
-Major types: (1) Term Insurance — pure risk cover for a specific period, lowest premium, no maturity benefit; (2) Endowment Plans — savings + insurance, guaranteed maturity benefit + bonuses; (3) ULIP (Unit Linked Insurance Plan) — market-linked, part premium invested in equity/debt funds, regulated by IRDAI (5-year lock-in); (4) Whole Life — coverage until death, builds cash value; (5) Money Back — periodic survival benefits during policy term; (6) Annuity Plans — regular income after retirement.
-LIC is the largest life insurer with 65%+ market share (61% in new business premium, 2023-24).
-It manages assets worth Rs 43+ lakh crore — larger than the GDP of many countries.
-LIC was listed via IPO in May 2022 at Rs 949/share (Rs 20,557 crore raised).
-Private players include HDFC Life, SBI Life, ICICI Prudential, Max Life, Bajaj Allianz Life.
-Life insurance penetration: ~3.2% of GDP (global average ~3.3%).
-India has over 30 life insurance companies.
+Major types: (1) Term — pure risk cover, lowest premium, no maturity benefit.
+(2) Endowment — savings + insurance, guaranteed maturity + bonuses.
+(3) ULIP — market-linked, part premium invested in equity/debt, IRDAI-regulated 5-year lock-in.
+(4) Whole Life — coverage until death, builds cash value.
+(5) Money Back — periodic survival benefits.
+(6) Annuity — regular post-retirement income.
+LIC holds 65%+ market share (61% in new business premium, 2023-24).
+AUM exceeds Rs 43 lakh crore — larger than many countries' GDP.
+LIC IPO (May 2022): Rs 949/share, Rs 20,557 crore raised.
+Private players: HDFC Life, SBI Life, ICICI Prudential, Max Life, Bajaj Allianz Life.
+Life insurance penetration: ~3.2% of GDP (global ~3.3%).
+30+ life insurers operate in India.

 General/Non-Life Insurance

-General insurance covers financial losses from events other than death — health, motor, fire, marine, liability, crop, travel, and engineering insurance.
-Four PSU general insurers: New India Assurance (oldest, 1919), United India Insurance, Oriental Insurance, National Insurance Company — together hold ~30% market share.
-GIC Re (General Insurance Corporation of India) is the sole national reinsurer, providing reinsurance to insurance companies and operating globally.
-Private players include ICICI Lombard, Bajaj Allianz General, HDFC Ergo, Tata AIG.
-Motor insurance is the largest non-life segment (~35% of premium), followed by health (~33%) and fire (~8%).
+General insurance covers financial losses from events other than death: health, motor, fire, marine, liability, crop, travel, engineering.
+Four PSU general insurers: New India Assurance (oldest, 1919), United India, Oriental, National — together ~30% market share.
+GIC Re is the sole national reinsurer, operating globally.
+Private players: ICICI Lombard, Bajaj Allianz General, HDFC Ergo, Tata AIG.
+Motor is the largest segment (~35%), followed by health (~33%) and fire (~8%).
 Third-party motor insurance is mandatory under the Motor Vehicles Act.
-India's non-life insurance penetration is only ~1% of GDP (global average ~4.1%) — massive protection gap.
-Key challenges include low awareness in rural areas, high claim ratios in crop insurance, and fraud detection.
-IRDAI has been promoting sandbox initiatives and insurtech to expand coverage through technology-driven micro-insurance and parametric insurance products.
+Non-life penetration: only ~1% of GDP (global ~4.1%) — massive protection gap.
+Challenges: low rural awareness, high crop insurance claim ratios, fraud detection.
+IRDAI promotes sandbox initiatives and insurtech to expand coverage via micro-insurance and parametric products.

 Health Insurance & Ayushman Bharat

-Health insurance has been the fastest-growing segment of Indian insurance (~20% CAGR).
-Models: (1) Indemnity-based — reimburses actual hospitalisation costs; (2) Defined benefit — pays fixed sum on diagnosis.
+Health insurance is the fastest-growing segment (~20% CAGR).
+Models: indemnity-based (reimburses actual hospitalisation costs) and defined benefit (fixed sum on diagnosis).
 Standalone health insurers (Star Health, Niva Bupa, Care Health, Aditya Birla Health) compete with general insurers.
-Ayushman Bharat has two components: (a) Health and Wellness Centres (HWCs) — 1.6 lakh sub-centres upgraded to deliver comprehensive primary healthcare; (b) PM-JAY — Rs 5 lakh per family per year for secondary and tertiary hospitalisation, covering ~12 crore poor families (~55 crore beneficiaries).
-PM-JAY is the world's largest government-funded health insurance scheme.
-It is cashless and paperless at empanelled hospitals (both public and private).
-PM-JAY does not cover outpatient expenses.
-Eligibility is based on SECC 2011 data (socio-economic deprivation criteria).
-Claims under PM-JAY exceed Rs 80,000 crore cumulatively.
-Several states have expanded PM-JAY with additional cover (e.g., Rajasthan's Chiranjeevi, Kerala's KASP).
-IRDAI introduced standard health insurance product "Arogya Sanjeevani" (2020) to ensure uniformity across insurers.
-Out-of-pocket health expenditure in India has fallen from 62.6% (2014-15) to ~48% (2019-20) but remains among the highest globally.
+Ayushman Bharat has two components: (a) HWCs — 1.6 lakh sub-centres upgraded for comprehensive primary care. (b) PM-JAY — Rs 5 lakh/family/year for secondary and tertiary hospitalisation covering ~12 crore poor families (~55 crore beneficiaries).
+PM-JAY is the world's largest government-funded health insurance scheme — cashless, paperless at empanelled hospitals.
+Does not cover outpatient expenses.
+Eligibility based on SECC 2011 deprivation criteria.
+Cumulative claims exceed Rs 80,000 crore.
+Several states expanded coverage (Rajasthan's Chiranjeevi, Kerala's KASP).
+IRDAI introduced standard product "Arogya Sanjeevani" (2020) for uniformity.
+OOP health expenditure fell from 62.6% (2014-15) to ~48% (2019-20) but remains among the highest globally.

 Crop Insurance — PMFBY

-Pradhan Mantri Fasal Bima Yojana (PMFBY) was launched in 2016 (replacing NAIS and MNAIS).
-Key features: farmer's premium is capped at 2% (kharif), 1.5% (rabi), and 5% (commercial/horticultural crops) — the balance premium is shared equally by Centre and state.
-Coverage includes prevented sowing, mid-season adversity, post-harvest losses (up to 14 days), and localised calamities (hailstorm, landslide, inundation).
-Technology integration: Remote Sensing, satellite imagery, drones, weather stations for Crop Cutting Experiments (CCEs).
-Made voluntary for all farmers from kharif 2020 (earlier mandatory for loanee farmers).
-PMFBY covers ~5.5 crore farmer applications annually.
+PMFBY (2016) replaced NAIS and MNAIS.
+Farmer premium capped at 2% (kharif), 1.5% (rabi), 5% (commercial/horticultural) — balance shared equally by Centre and state.
+Coverage: prevented sowing, mid-season adversity, post-harvest losses (up to 14 days), localised calamities (hailstorm, landslide, inundation).
+Technology: remote sensing, satellite imagery, drones, weather stations for CCEs.
+Made voluntary for all farmers from kharif 2020 (earlier mandatory for loanee farmers). ~5.5 crore applications annually.
 Claims paid: ~Rs 1.5 lakh crore since inception.
-Challenges: some states withdrew (Gujarat, Bihar, West Bengal, Andhra Pradesh, Jharkhand, Telangana) due to high premium subsidy burden and disputes over claim settlement.
-Restructured Weather Based Crop Insurance Scheme (RWBCIS) provides payouts based on weather parameters (parametric insurance).
-PMFBY has significantly reduced farmer distress but faces challenges in timely claim settlement (72-hour loss intimation requirement) and accurate yield estimation.
+Some states withdrew (Gujarat, Bihar, WB, AP, Jharkhand, Telangana) over subsidy burden and settlement disputes.
+RWBCIS provides payouts based on weather parameters (parametric insurance).
+PMFBY has reduced farmer distress but faces challenges in timely settlement (72-hour loss intimation) and accurate yield estimation.

 National Pension System (NPS)